MeerKatDev/Udacity-CppND-Capstone-MonteCarlo/README.md

+# Integral calculator

+This project was done to make Udacity guys happi, like bois.

+---

 # CPPND: Capstone Hello World Repo

 This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).